MatthewJDavis/matthewjdavis.github.io/_posts/2021-07-28-terraform-azure-remote-state.md

 ## Terraform Azure backend configuration

 Now we can access the blob storage via the SAS token, the Terraform configuration should be updated with the details of where to store the state.
 This is done in the 'backend' section.
+See the full main.tf file below for complete example.

 ```terraform
 terraform {